 Please contact the Department of Home Affairs on +61 2 6264 1111 or 131 881 (within Australia) for more information.

 Domestic/non domestic hybrids (e.g. dog-wolf crosses) are also prohibited.
 This includes, but is not limited to:

 - Kunming wolfdog or Kunming dog.

-Please contact the Department of the Environment and Energy on +61 2 6274 2678 or email Exotic Species for more information.
+Please contact the Department of Climate Change, Energy, the Environment and Water at email@example.com for more information.

-When submitting an application to import to the Department of Agriculture, Water and the Environment, you must state the breed of your dog and sign a declaration stating that it is not an ineligible breed.
+When submitting an application to import to the Department of Agriculture, Fisheries and Forestry, you must state the breed of your dog and sign a declaration stating that it is not an ineligible breed.

 No. An import permit will not be refused based on an animal’s age.
 Please seek advice from your veterinarian if you’re concerned about the animal’s age and how they may handle the journey and quarantine in Australia.
 Your veterinarian can advise if you need to change the animal’s care to prepare them for travel.

 Older cats and dogs may be more likely to dehydrate on long flights.
 Dehydration can have severe adverse effects such as renal failure.

 You can provide food and water in the transport crate for the journey to Australia.
 Discuss the best way to do this with the airline and your veterinarian.
 Depending on the containers you use, you may need to train your animal to use them before departure (e.g. dripping water dispensers).
 Any food arriving with your animal will be destroyed in Australia.